 August 18-19, 2014 | Renaissance Waterfront Hotel | Boston, Massachusetts

-This leading cell culture meeting will explore today’s evolving strategies and technologies for improving mammalian cell cultivation, including the omic sciences, such as metabolomics and genomics.
-Industry experts will offer insights into optimizing conditions as well as cell biology in an effort to improve yield, while also addressing where cell culture is heading as it meets ever greater production demands and quality standards.
+This leading cell culture meeting explores today’s evolving strategies and technologies for improving mammalian cell cultivation, including the omic sciences, such as metabolomics and genomics.
+Industry experts offer insights into optimizing conditions as well as cell biology in an effort to improve yield, while also addressing where cell culture is heading as it meets ever greater production demands and quality standards.

-The agenda will again feature a session focused on CHO (Chinese Hamster Ovary cells), as well as small-group breakout discussions that provide the opportunity to discuss important topics with your peers from around the world.
+The agenda again features a session focused on CHO (Chinese Hamster Ovary cells), as well as small-group breakout discussions that provide the opportunity to discuss important topics with your peers from around the world.

 Hanuman Mallubhotla, Ph.D., Research Director and Head, Biopharmaceutical Development, Syngene International, Ltd.

 A Design-of-Experiments (DoE) methodology was developed in deriving optimal basal media, feed media and process parameter settings for a cell culture process.
 Fifteen basal media and seven feed media were screened; feed rate and temperature conditions were optimized based on statistically observed interaction profiles as well as amino acid profiles.
 Through optimized feed rate and biphasic-temperature culture conditions, the titer was increased by > 6.0-fold from ~ 0.5g/L in shake flasks to > 3.0 g/L in bioreactors.

 2:15 The Application of Systems Biology in Bioprocess Optimization

 Len van Zyl, Ph.D., CEO and CSO, ArrayXpress, Inc.